Dishes With Dad

 Recipe Variations

-The boxed pork Shake 'N Bake offers up some tasty ideas for variations that you can apply to this homemade recipe too.
+The box of pork Shake 'N Bake offers up some tasty ideas for variations that you can apply to this homemade shake and bake recipe too.

-Finely grated parmesan cheese is a tasty addition to the breading.
+• Finely grated parmesan cheese is a tasty addition to add more flavor to the breading.
 Try adding ¼ cup of cheese to the crumb mixture, then proceed as directed.

 More Weeknight Dinner Recipes